Prolonged use of computers, smartphones, and tablets has become part of everyday life.Along with it, one symptom is becoming increasingly common:

 • liquefy thick meibomian secretions

-• open blocked glands
+• open the meibomian glands

 • improve the lipid layer